cdt15/lingam/README.md

 * A. Hyvärinen and S. M. Smith.
 Pairwise likelihood ratios for estimation of non-Gaussian structural equation models.
 Journal of Machine Learning Research, 14(Jan): 111--152, 2013. [[PDF]](http://www.jmlr.org/papers/volume14/hyvarinen13a/hyvarinen13a.pdf)

-Should you use this package for performing LiNGAM with multiple groups, we kindly request you to cite the following papers:
+Should you use this package for performing LiNGAM with multiple groups, we kindly request you to cite the following paper:
 * S. Shimizu.
 Joint estimation of linear non-Gaussian acyclic models.
 Neurocomputing, 81: 104-107, 2012. [[PDF]](http://dx.doi.org/10.1016/j.neucom.2011.11.005)